aspose-cells/Aspose.Cells-for-.NET/README.md

   </a>
 </p>

-This repository contains [Demos](Demos), [Examples](Examples), [Plugins](Plugins) and Showcases for [Aspose.Cells for .NET](https://products.aspose.com/cells/net) to help you learn and write your applications.

 Directory | Description
 --------- | -----------
-[Demos](Demos)  | Aspose.Cells for .NET Live Demos Source Code
+[Demos](Demos)  | Source for the live demos hosted at https://products.aspose.app/cells/family.
-[Examples](Examples)  | A collection of .NET examples that help you learn and explore the API features [Examples_GridDesktop](Examples_GridDesktop)  | A collection of .NET examples that help you learn and use Aspose.Cells.GridDesktop
+[Examples](Examples)  | A collection of .NET examples that help you learn and explore the API features.
+[Examples of GridDesktop](Examples_GridDesktop)  | A collection of .NET examples that help you learn and use Aspose.Cells.GridDesktop.
-[Examples_GridWeb](Examples_GridWeb)  | A collection of .NET examples that help you learn and use Aspose.Cells.GridWeb [Plugins](Plugins)  | Plugins that will demonstrate one or more features of Aspose.Cells for .NET
+[Examples of GridWeb](Examples_GridWeb)  | A collection of .NET examples that help you learn and use Aspose.Cells.GridWeb.

-# .NET API for Excel File Formats

-[Aspose.Cells for .NET](https://products.aspose.com/cells/net) is an Excel Spreadsheet Programming API to speed up spreadsheet management and processing tasks.
-Excel .NET API supports to build cross-platform applications having the ability to generate, modify, convert, render and print spreadsheets.
-It allows developers to manage worksheets, rows, columns & cells, create spreadsheet contents and styles from scratch, import data onto the worksheets from different data sources, add common and complex mathematical, financial and text formulas, create & manipulate pivot tables, charts, hyperlinks, comments, drawing objects and much more.

-Aspose.Cells for .NET provides Grid solution with two GUI based .NET controls.
-[Aspose.Cells.GridDesktop](https://docs.aspose.com/display/cellsnet/Aspose.Cells.GridDesktop) supports desktop applications and [Aspose.Cells.GridWeb](https://docs.aspose.com/display/cellsnet/Aspose.Cells.GridWeb) is specifically designed for .NET based web applications.
-Both Gird controls allow to import/export Excel files, manipulate data & formatting, customize grid design and layout, manage multiple worksheets, create and calculate Excel formulas and numerous other Excel-like operations.
+[Plugins](Plugins)  | Visual Studio plugins of Aspose.Cells for .NET.

-## Excel File Processing Features
+## Spreadsheet Processing via .NET

 - Spreadsheet generation & manipulation via API.
 - High quality file format conversion & rendering.